Toby222/NecroGame/README.md

 ## Acknowledgements

-This entire thing is adapted from [deciduously's](https://github.com/deciduously/impact) prototype, translated to TypeScript as best as I could and built upon after that.
+Originally adapted from [deciduously's](https://github.com/deciduously/impact) prototype, translated to TypeScript as best as I could and then built upon after that.